paawak/blog/code/mdb-demo/wildfly/wildfly-embedded-artemis-demo/README.md

 # About

 This demoes a simple web-application containing a Message Driven Bean deployed with Wildfly.
 It uses the embedded Artemis message broker inside of Wildfly.
+To read about this, refer to [my blog entry](http://palashray.com/mdb-hello-world-with-wildfly-and-embedded-artemis-mq/).

 # To post a message to the queue: